8483/notes/topics/react.md

 # State

+**The component owning the state should be the one modifying it.**

+**The state should reside in the parent component, to be passed to the child.**

+**If two components need to share the same state, then the state needs to be lifted one level up to their parent component.**

 `setState` is used for updating the state AND re-rendering the view i.e. syncing the DOM with the virtual DOM.

 The method takes an object, and merges or overwrites the state object with it.

 If we update the state directly, React is unaware of the change, and nothing is rendered.

+### Props vs State

+`Props` includes data that we give to a component. `State` is data that is local/private to a component.

 # Events